 Q. Do you require a specific homebuilder, or a specific style of house?

-A. You can choose your own homebuilder or a specific style of house.
+A. You can choose your own home builder or a specific style of house.
 Your house plans must be submitted and approved by an Architectural Review Committee before construction.
-There is a minimum square footage requirement of 1400 feet or a minimum of 600 square feet on lots in The Retreat at Waterside.
+There is a minimum square footage requirement of 1400 minimum on the Main Floor on all homesites except in the Retreat Section (Lots 15 - 47) which has a minimum of 600 up to 1,400 square feet on the Main Floor.
 No mobile homes or trailers.
 See recorded covenants for other home construction information.

 Q. I don’t know of any homebuilders in the area?